mksmvnv/mksmvnv/README.md

       ,
       height="20"
     />
-    Turning a designer into an adequate person
+    I'm trying to grow from a designer into a normal person* joke
   </li>
 </ul>